Azure HDInsight Accelerated Writes for Apache HBase

 How to enable Accelerated Writes for HBase in HDInsight

-To create a new HBase cluster with the Accelerated Writes feature, follow the steps in Set up clusters in HDInsight until you reach Step 3, Storage.
-Under Metastore Settings, select the checkbox next to Enable HBase accelerated writes.
+To create a new HBase cluster with the Accelerated Writes feature, follow the steps in Set up clusters in HDInsight.
+On the Basics tab select cluster type as HBase, specify a component version and then click on the checkbox next to Enable HBase accelerated writes.
 Then, continue with the remaining steps for cluster creation.

 To preserve data durability, create a cluster with a minimum of three worker nodes.
 Once created, you can't scale down the cluster to less than three worker nodes.

 Flush or disable your HBase tables before deleting the cluster, so that you don't lose Write Ahead Log data.

 Follow similar steps when scaling down your cluster: flush your tables and disable your tables to stop incoming data.
 You can't scale down your cluster to fewer than three nodes.

 Following these steps will ensure a successful scale-down and avoid the possibility of a namenode going into safe mode due to under-replicated or temporary files.

 If your namenode does go into safemode after a scale down, use hdfs commands to re-replicate the under-replicated blocks and get hdfs out of safe mode.
 This re-replication will allow you to restart HBase successfully.